-- Samples obtained from participants in the clinical laboratory (date and time), identification, labelling, conditions, preparation, storage - Documentation of receipt (date and time), identification, condition, relabelling and storage of samples by identifiable person - Procedures for acceptance or rejection of samples for analysis
+- a.
+Samples obtained from participants in the clinical laboratory (date and time), identification, labeling, conditions, preparation, storage - b.
+Documentation of receipt (date and time), identification, condition, relabeling and storage of samples by identifiable person - c.
+Procedures for acceptance or rejection of samples for analysis